Learn something new every day

 More Info... by email

-The effects of exposure to large amounts of polychlorinated biphenyls can be quite profound.
+The effects of exposure to large amounts of the compound in any of its forms can be quite profound.
 Acute toxicity can manifest as severe skin disorders.
-Animals that are exposed can develop liver cancer, and polychlorinated biphenyls are considered to be likely carcinogens in people.
-These substances have been found in human breast milk, and have been shown to cause developmental problems in babies that have been exposed to them.
+Animals that are exposed can develop liver cancer, and polychlorinated biphenyls are considered to be likely carcinogens in people, too.
+These substances have been shown to cause developmental problems in babies that have been exposed to them.
 The thyroid gland and immune system can also be impacted by PCBs.

 PCBs can be found in the air, soil, and water, and have been found even in remote areas like the Arctic.
 Polychlorinated biphenyl molecules with few chlorine atoms are light and often found in the air.
 Molecules with more chlorine atoms are typically heavier, and more likely to be toxic and carcinogenic.
 These weighty compounds are frequently found in sediment in water.